Skip to Content

 Some of the links below are affiliate links.
 I earn a small commission, at no extra cost to you, if you purchase through an affiliate link.

-Ingredients for the red, white, and blue sangria recipe
+Ingredients for the Fourth of July sangria recipe

 Three bottles of champagne, wine and triple sec on a marble counter with an apple and red white and blue bowls of strawberries, blueberries and raspberries.